lokeshtr/NSCLC/README.md

-# Integartive analysis of NSCLC clinical samples
+# Integrative analysis of NSCLC clinical samples
 This repository includes the datasets, files and scripts associated with the research published in "...."

 ## Notes: